starovoitovs/starovoitovs.github.io/_posts/2023-01-29-generative-modelling-of-sea-surface-temperature-with-normalizing-flows.markdown

 ### Normalizing flows

 We build a generative model for sea surface temperature with **normalizing flows**.
+Despite not enjoying the same popularity as other cutting-edge generative models, the complex shape of the distribution and low-dimensional setup make the normalizing flows a great candidate to attack the problem.
+Normalizing flows models are particularly useful when the data distribution is highly non-Gaussian, has multiple modes, or has complex correlations between the variables.

-Normalizing flows use a composition of invertible transformations to map a simple distribution to a more complex one.
+Normalizing flows model the data distribution by transforming a simple base distribution, such as a Gaussian, into a more complex one.
 Thereby, one can easily sample from and evaluate density of the simple distribution, and then use composition of simple learnable transformations to obtain the sample from and density of the complex distribution.
 Thus, unlike in some other generational models, such as GAN or VAE, the transformations in the normalized flows are chosen so that the likelihood can be computed analytically, so the training proceeds by log-likelihood maximization.
 These simple transformations will be parametrized in our case by neural nets (hence *deep* flow-based model), which allows implementation of the entire model as a neural net and training by backpropagation.

 Specifically, let us denote $z$ the variable in the latent space, and $x$ the variable in the data space, and we consider a bijective invertible transformation $f$, which maps one onto the other: